drbenvincent/learningsphinx/README.md

 # learningsphinx

 Nothing to see here.
-Just learning sphinx.
+This is just a test repository for Ben to learn sphinx and to experiment without breaking docs in a real, in-production, package.

 ---